The Brazilian Healthcare System Explained

 The Differences Between Private and Public Care

-Approximately 80% of the public relies on SUS for healthcare and approximately 25% of people hold private insurance policies.
+Approximately 80% of the public relies on SUS for healthcare and approximately 25% of people hold private policies.
 People who use the SUS system pay nothing for doctors’ fees, lab fees, hospitalization, surgery, or prescription drugs.
-Though foreigners who are legal residents have coverage through the SUS, the majority of them opt for private health insurance to enhance their care.
+Though foreigners who are legal residents have coverage through the SUS, the majority of them opt for private health plans to enhance their care.
 It’s not that the government-funded hospitals and clinics in Brazil don’t offer high-quality medical services but most foreigners are used to a higher standard of care and comfort.

 Due to Brazil’s huge geographic territory, it makes sense that the public hospital system relies on a large network of small hospitals.
 In fact, over 55% of public hospitals have fewer than 50 beds.
 This large network of small hospitals makes accessing healthcare easier for the average Brazilian.
 There are low transportation costs and the patient is closer to their family.
 However, in many cases, the small public facilities are not as comfortable, private, or technologically advanced many private hospitals.
 Also, as there is no cost associated with visiting, small hospitals are usually crowded.
 Wait times may be extensive, especially in regions that struggle to attract nurses and doctors.